sarahbachernegg/supabase-support-casebook/cases/01-auth-rls-empty-results.md

   .select('*')
 ```

-If the row appears after adding the policy, the issue was not the `select()` call itself.
-The query was working, but RLS was filtering out the rows because no policy allowed this user to read them.

-If it still returns an empty array, I would next check whether the client has an active session and whether the stored `user_id` value exactly matches the authenticated user's ID.

-If this still does not return the expected row, please share the table schema, active RLS policies, and the client code used for the query so we can narrow it down further.
+If the row appears after adding the policy, the issue was not the select() call itself.
+The query was working, but RLS was filtering out the row because no policy allowed this user to read it.
+If it still returns an empty array, I would next check whether the client has an active session and whether the stored user_id value exactly matches the authenticated user's ID.
+If you want, please share the table schema, active RLS policies, and the client code used for the query, and I can help narrow down which part is not matching.

 ## Escalation note

-I would not escalate this immediately because this is most likely expected RLS behavior.
+I would not escalate this immediately because the behavior matches expected RLS behavior.

 I would escalate only if: